skeres/filebeat01/readme.md

 ## Install Filebeat on your host
 source  :https://www.elastic.co/guide/en/beats/filebeat/7.17/filebeat-installation-configuration.html

-project path : /home/stephane/filebeat/filebeat-7.17.9-linux-x86_64
+Project path : /home/stephane/filebeat/filebeat-7.17.9-linux-x86_64
-on github : none
+On github : none

+We're gonna use Filebeat as a process, not like an agent. but the result is the same as if it was running as an agent on a host

 $ mkdir filebeat && cd filebeat
 $ curl -L -O https://artifacts.elastic.co/downloads/beats/filebeat/filebeat-7.17.9-linux-x86_64.tar.gz